 You don't need to set up anything special to do this.
 You'll simply enter the clients alternative email address just as illustrated above in the clients account and the emails will be sent to the primary email addresses inbox.

-* Note: If you chose to use this workaround, make sure that you let the client know what modifier you added so that they can sign in to SimplePractice/client portal with that email.
+Note: If you choose to use this workaround, make sure that you let the client know what modifier you added so that they can sign in to SimplePractice/Client Portal with that email.